cfa-company/cf-email-signature/README.md

 ## Instructions

 1. Open google gmail settings and scroll to signiature
-2. Copy or <a href="https://github.com/coder-factory-academy/cf-email-footer/blob/master/email_signiature.html">download</a> to a file or save email_signuature.html to your computer.
+2. Copy the raw code from the email_signiature.html file <a href="https://github.com/coder-factory-academy/cf-email-footer/blob/master/email_signiature.html">download</a> or save or download email_signuature.html as a file to your computer.
 3. Edit the html to customize the text within to suit your personal profile.
 3. Open in a browser, preferably Chrome (tested).
 4. Copy all (select all) and paste the copy into the signiture text area in the gmail settings.